 The rate goes from 1 – 10 and it needs to be balanced around the center.

 The more you have of something the higher rates you give it.
 In my wheel, you can see that there are imbalances but I improved from 2018 till 2020.

-I’m going to improve the physical environment, family, health and my saving rate.
+I’m going to improve the physical environment and family.

 Let’s have a look at every area in the wheel:

 - Do you have an income that is sufficient enough to cover expenses, have a high savings rate while investing and follow the 7 steps to financial freedom plan?

 Yes, my income is great.
 It’s growing.